French broadcasters close ranks with anti-Netflix merger

 The share of French TV in the overall ad in France, for example, has slumped 25% on average over the last two years, according to Kepler Cheuvreux, as viewers abandon traditional TV habits in favour of on-demand series, movies and shows.

 The French move is part of a global trend.
-U.S. telecoms giant AT&T (T.N)'s proposed this week to combine its media assets with Discovery (DISCA.O) to create a streaming rival able to challenge Netflix (NFLX.O) and Disney (DIS.N). read more
+U.S. telecoms giant AT&T’s proposed this week to combine its media assets with Discovery to create a streaming rival able to challenge Netflix and Disney.

-French conglomerate Bouygues (BOUY.PA), which owns TF1, would end up controlling the merged group with a 30% stake while M6's parent, German media group Bertelsmann (BTGGg.F), would be the second biggest shareholder with 16%.
+French conglomerate Bouygues, which owns TF1, would end up controlling the merged group with a 30% stake while M6’s parent, German media group Bertelsmann, would be the second biggest shareholder with 16%.

 “From a strategic perspective, the obvious aim is to create a French national champion with scale to compete with the global streaming giants,” said Ian Whittaker, an independent analyst.